GHDRTI/dhis2-utilities/README.md

 [athena-connector](https://github.com/GHDRTI/dhis2-utilities/tree/master/athena-connector): One way to connect to Amazon Athena using R

 [geoconnect-org-importer](https://github.com/GHDRTI/dhis2-utilities/tree/master/geoconnect): Use the GeoConnect API to create an org unit import file for DHIS2

+[gml-importer](https://github.com/GHDRTI/dhis2-utilities/tree/master/gml_importer): Generate GML at the admin1 admin2, and admin3 levels that lines up with your org units in DHIS2